Fact-checked by the CapitalLendingNews editorial team

 A second major error is building a budget with gross income instead of net (take-home) income.
 Budgeting with pre-tax dollars creates a phantom surplus that leads to consistent overspending.

-“The biggest failure point in zero-based budgeting isn’t motivation — it’s that people forget to budget for irregular expenses.
-Once you miss one category, the whole system feels broken and people quit.”
+According to Ramsey Solutions’ budgeting guidance, the biggest failure point is not motivation, it is that people forget to budget for irregular expenses.
+Once a category is missed, the whole system feels broken and people quit rather than adjust.

-People who struggle with zero-based budgeting often share the same credit card pitfalls described in our article on 5 mistakes people make when paying off credit card debt — both problems share a root cause: no deliberate spending plan.
+People who struggle with this method often share the same credit card pitfalls described in our article on 5 mistakes people make when paying off credit card debt, both problems share a root cause: no deliberate spending plan.

 - Forgetting irregular, non-monthly expenses